forestryio/forestry.io/hugo/content/docs/troubleshooting/could-not-locate-gemfile-or-bundle-directory.md

 ### Adding a Gemfile to an existing project

-There easiest way to add a gemfile to a project is to have jekyll generate a Gemfile for you, then commit that file to your project repo and push it to your source provider.
+In our opinion the easiest way to add a gemfile to a project is to have Jekyll generate a Gemfile for you, then commit that file to your project repo and push it to your source provider.
+To achieve you'll need to:

 * open a command line
 * navigate to the project directory